jorgeyza/ecomvision/README.md

 ## Envs

 - DATABASE_URL => A MongoDB database url (Needs to be a replica set).
-- DATABASE_URL_DEV => A MongoDB databasase url (Needs to be a replica set).
-Used for local development.
-(Remember to replace the environment in `schema.prisma` if you want to use )
+- DATABASE_URL_DEV => The DATABASE_URL env you need if you decide to use the provided docker-compose file.

 ## Stack